fabianbalsiger/cookiecutter/{{cookiecutter.repo_name}}/docs/using_poetry.md

 ## Poetry FAQ

 **How do I sync my environment with the latest `poetry.lock`?**
-To install dependencies, simply `cd backend-security` and run `poetry install --no-root --remove-untracked`.
+To install dependencies, simply `cd backend-security` and run `poetry install --no-root --sync`.
 This will resolve & install all deps in `pyproject.toml` via `poetry.lock`.
 Options:
   - `--no-root` skips installing the repo itself as a Python package
-  - `--remove-untracked` removes old dependencies no longer present in the lock file
+  - `--sync` removes old dependencies no longer present in the lock file

-You may wish to set an alias e.g. `alias poetry-sync='poetry install --no-root --remove-untracked'`
+You may wish to set an alias e.g. `alias poetry-sync='poetry install --no-root --sync'`

 **How do I add/change packages?**
 In order to install a new package or remove an old one, please edit `pyproject.toml`